 I guess I have written myself into two morals here.
 One is: don’t permit any more complexity than you have to.
 The second is: sometimes you just have to keep polishing, also known as “That’s why they call it work!”
 Painfully, these really tug you in different directions.
 Choosing when to apply them is not easy.

-Good luck!blog comments powered by Disqus Next: Scaling Sidekiq
+Good luck!blog comments powered by Disqus Prev: What to Learn Next: Scaling Sidekiq